Implementation of sustainable aviation fuels and renewable energy for airport operation will enable a green transition.

 Electricity from wind turbines and photovoltaic-systems is CO2 free energy at competitive prices.
 Electrification and energy storage is crucial when greening airport operations.
 Furthermore, incorporating flexible solutions reducing energy consumption and ensuring smart energy management will be implemented.

 E-mobility, in terms of both passenger transport and ground handling equipment, will reduce CO2 and other air pollutants immediately.

-The goal is for transport to be emission-free by 2030 and for the entire airport to be emision-free by 2050.
+The goal is for transport to reach Net Zero by 2030 and for the entire airport to reach Net Zero by 2050.

 CPH climate goals: